 Research background

 Esophageal cancer is one of the most common cancers around the world.
-BJOE is widely used against various cancers, while its anti-cancer effect and molecular mechanism on esophageal cancer is not clear.
+Brucea javanica oil emulsion (BJOE) is widely used against various cancers, but its anti-cancer effect and molecular mechanism on esophageal cancer is not clear.

 Research motivation

-To develop new anti-cancer drugs or radiosensitizer to improve the radiotherapy against esophageal cancer.
+To develop new anti-cancer drugs or radiosensitizer to improve the efficacy of radiotherapy against esophageal cancer.

 Research objectives

-To explore brucea javanica oil emulsion (BJOE)’s anti-cancer effect and the potential as a new radiosensitizer on esophageal cancer and investigate its molecular pathways.
+To explore BJOE’s anti-cancer effect and its potential as a new radiosensitizer on esophageal cancer and to investigate its molecular pathways.

 Research methods

-The inhibitory effect of BJOE on esophageal carcinoma cells was examined by the cell viability assays.
-The abilities of cell migration and invasion of EC109 and JAR treated with BJOE were measured by wound-healing assays and transwell assay.
+The inhibitory effect of BJOE on esophageal carcinoma cells was examined by cell viability assays.
+Cell migration and invasion of EC109 and JAR cells treated with BJOE were measured by wound-healing assays and transwell assay.
 The apoptosis rate of EC109 treated with BJOE combined with radiotherapy was measured by Hoechst staining.
-And the expressions of apoptosis- and cycle-related proteins were detected by western blotting.
+The expression of apoptosis- and cycle-related proteins was detected by western blotting.

 Research results

-Our results suggested that BJOE have a strong inhibition on the growth of esophageal cancer cell lines.
-And BJOE significantly reduced the migration and invasion abilities of EC109 and JAR.
-More importantly, BJOE can promote the apoptosis of esophageal carcinoma cells to enhance the effect of radiotherapy.
-And the expression of Bax and p21 were increased, while the expressions of Bcl-2 remains stable.
-The expressions of cyclin D1 and CDK4/6 significantly decreased.
+Our results suggested that BJOE strongly inhibits the growth of esophageal cancer cell lines.
+BJOE significantly reduced the migration and invasion abilities of EC109 and JAR.
+More importantly, BJOE promoted apoptosis of esophageal carcinoma cells to enhance the effect of radiotherapy.
+The expression of Bax and p21 were increased, while the expression of Bcl-2 remained stable.
+The expression of cyclin D1 and cyclin-dependent kinase 4 (CDK4)/6 was significantly decreased.

 Research conclusions

-BJOE could effectively suppress the cell growth and promote the cell apoptosis of esophageal cancerous cells during radiotherapy through cyclin D1- CDK4/6 axis.
+BJOE could effectively suppress cell growth and promote cell apoptosis of esophageal cancerous cells during radiotherapy through cyclin D1- CDK4/6 axis.

 Research perspectives